mwildehahn/pydantic-ai-gepa/README.md

 # Second run reuses cached LLM results
 ```

-## Experimental Status
+## Experimental

-This library is experimental and depends on:

-- **pydantic-ai PR #2926** (not yet merged)
+This library is experimental and depends on pydantic-ai PR #2926 (not yet merged).
+Expect API changes.

-Expect API changes as both pydantic-ai and this library evolve.

 ## Contributing